 1934 Goudey #61 Lou Gehrig PSA 8 NM-MT

 While Gehrig's accomplishments certainly didn't require a final exclamation point for additional notoriety, his sudden passing away at the tender age of 37 left an indelible mark within the hearts of every avid baseball fan, and his legacy will "echo for eternity".
 Synonymous with Gehrig's unequivocal immortality are the breathtaking aesthetics of this magnificent gum card that has stubbornly defied "father-time" for the past 87 years.
 Gehrig's classic batting pose is virtually flawless, set against a brilliant aquamarine hued background as the "Iron Horse" prepares to wallop another blistering line drive into the seats.
-The well-centered image boldly resides between four snow white borders, the four corners reflect ultra-sharp tips and both surfaces have eluded any noteworthy flaws.
+The clear image boldly resides between four sharp corners.
 The final superlatives are the virtually pristine "Lou Gehrig says" typography in the bold blue text box as well as the flipside's bold green print affixed to a super clean surface.
 This pack-fresh masterpiece effectively "turns back the clock" to an era when the iconic Gehrig ruled the batter's box in dominate fashion, teaming up with the majestic Babe Ruth to form an unparalleled "one-two" punch.
 A resounding cardboard "blazer" issued during Gehrig's extraordinary '34 Triple Crown campaign, its "awe-inspiring" "Iron Horse" batting image and world-class PSA 8 assessment serve as an extremely potent dynamic duo!